guritso/slash-bot-template/README.md

   }
 }
 ```
-Having this we just need to use the guild `add` command, and you can choose if it will be a guild or global command:
+Having this we just need to use the guild `/add` command, and you can choose if it will be a guild or global command:

 ![](https://i.imgur.com/JIpedAR.jpg)

-To remove the PING command we just need to use `delete` like `add` command:
+To remove the PING command we just need to use `/delete` like `/add` command:

 ![](https://i.imgur.com/V3Foc5m.jpg)
 > This doesn't change anything in json file!